michaelgroni/tr-pll/README.md

 ## Changes compared to the original user manual
 ### Memory channels
 * The memory channels are selected with the main dial.
+The switches for shift and CTCSS are irrelevant in memory mode (MR switch on).
 * Special memory channels, selected with the memory switch:
   * 1 Scanner start frequency
   * 2 Scanner stop frequency
   * 3 to 5 not used (the same as 6 at the moment)
   * 6 normal operation

-The relay shift and a possibly set sub-tone are also saved.
-The switches for shift and CTCSS are irrelevant in memory mode (MR switch on).
+  The special memory channels must be saved with the M button to take effect.

 ### Save and delete memory channels
 Press the M button when in memory mode (MR switched on) and follow the instructions in the display.